independentreserve/websockets/README.md

 }
 ```

-The only value that can be updated is `Volume`
+The only value that can be updated is in a change event is `Volume`.

 #### OrderCanceled - Order Cancelled Event